Key Takeaways

 KWFinder returned anywhere from 5.5X to a whopping 21X lower search volume number than other tools for the “best youtube to mp3 converter” keyword.

-Ahrefs had the most mismatches by a mile.
+Ahrefs, however, had the most mismatches by far.

-If you’re strictly looking for a search volume tool, Keyword Surfer is probably the best option simply because it’s completely free and can be downloaded as a Google Chrome extension on their official page.
+For those focusing specifically on search volume tools, Keyword Surfer emerges as the top choice.
+It’s free and easily accessible as a Google Chrome extension on their official page.